• Skip to primary navigation

 • Bits of salty bacon or dried real bacon bits

-• Hard boiled egg (if you add boiled egg to this old fashioned English pea salad, fold the sliced boiled egg in in with the peas, cheese and onion.)
+• Hard boiled egg (if you add boiled egg to this old fashioned English pea salad, fold the sliced boiled egg after you’ve added the creamy dressing)

 • Dill weed